 - Instance hardware failure can be avoided as Auto Scaling automatically detects this and launches a new instance in case this happens.

-- Auto Scaling/ELB also have health monitors which detects Zone failure and launches new instances in a healthy zone until AWS restores the failure Zone to healthy state.
+- Auto Scaling/ELB also has health monitors that detect Zone failure and launch new instances in a healthy zone until AWS restores the failure Zone to a healthy state.

 - Metrics in the Cloud Watch service can be customized so that we can monitor the application based on the number of users using the application or also the memory consumed by the particular instance.